tengstrand/lein-polylith/readme.md

 Let’s take the [RealWorld](https://github.com/furkan3ayraktar/clojure-polylith-realworld-example-app) system as an example:<br>
 <img src="images/real-world-design.png">

 Here we have the rest-api base at the bottom followed by components and libraries on top (not shown here).
-The design ensures that all dependencies are unidirectional which is a property that is shared with [layered architectures](https://en.wikipedia.org/wiki/Multitier_architecture) but with more flexibility built in.
+This design ensures that all dependencies always point in the same direction (up) which is a property it shares with the [layered architecture](https://en.wikipedia.org/wiki/Multitier_architecture), the [hexagonal architecture](http://www.dossier-andreas.net/software_architecture/ports_and_adapters.html), and others, but with more flexibility built in.

+The design helps you focus on building useful building blocks that are easy to combine like functions in functional languages without introducing circular dependencies.
+It also makes it easier to reason about your systems and find what you are looking for.
+Failure to find existing functionality may otherwise lead developers to write duplicate code.

 > “All problems in computer science can be solved by another level of indirection”<br>
   Butler Lampson

 The statement means something like “It is easier to move a problem around than it is to solve it” (see [indirections](https://en.wikipedia.org/wiki/Indirection)).
 With the Polylith design you get decoupling “for free” via the component’s interfaces which reduces the need for layers to a minimum.
+It also makes reusability and replacement of code a natural part of your daily work.

+### In practice
+Here are som tips on how to think when working with the Polylith architecture based on the first two years of experience working with the Polylith in production.

+A good principle is to keep your components small.
+In our experience a size up to 1000 lines of code is a good rule of thumb in Clojure.
+But as long as you keep the interface cohesive and manage to divide the implementation into well named namespaces, you will be fine even with larger components.

+Another advantage of keeping the components small is that it also reduce the build time.
+The reason is that all comonents and bases that depends on a changed component (directly or indirectly) have to execute their tests when building the workspace.
+If you for example have a huge *common* component you run the risk that a majority of your components depend on that component and therefore have to run their tests during build time every time that component change.
+If you instead keep the components small, less code will be affected by a change which will reduce the number of executed tests.

 ### Test doubles